Fmstrat/plex-ssl/README.md

 #####Getting the certificate:

-You can download the certificate from http://[your NGINX server address]:8088/ssl-plex/mitm.cer, or copy it from the output of the setup-ubuntu.sh and paste it into an empty file.
+You can copy the self signed certificate from the output of setup-ubuntu.sh and paste it into an empty file, or download the certificate from: http://[your NGINX server address]:8088/ssl-plex/mitm.cer

 #####Installing in PMS: